Site Recovery Manager Best Practices

 VMware vCenter Site Recovery Manager provides advanced capabilities for disaster recovery management, non-disruptive testing, and automated failover.
 The following performance recommendations have been made in this paper:

 - It is recommended that the SRM database be installed as close to the SRM server as possible, such that it reduces the round-trip time between both of them.
-This way recovery time performance will not suffer greatly because of round trips to the database server.
+This way recovery time performance will not degrade because of round trips to the database server.

 - It is a good practice to have fewer but larger NFS volumes so that the time taken to mount a large number of such volumes decreases during the recovery.
 This might also translate to fewer protection groups on your setup leading to reduced recovery time.